netdata/netdata/README.md

 You can get the running config file at any time, by accessing `http://127.0.0.1:19999/netdata.conf`.

-To start it at boot, just run `/path/to/netdata.git/netdata.start` from your `/etc/rc.local` or equivalent.
+To start it at boot, just run `netdata` from your `/etc/rc.local` or equivalent.

-You can stop and start netdata at any point.
-Netdata saves on exit its round robbin database to `cache/` so that it will continue from where it stopped the last time.